Tytus Woyciechowski: Relationship with Chopin

-Many biographers believe that Woyciechowski acted as a confidant for Chopin during an alleged infatuation with the singer Konstancja Gładkowska.
+Although Chopin repeatedly and unequivocally referred to Woyciechowski as 'his lover', many biographers believe that he acted as a confidant for Chopin during an alleged infatuation with the singer Konstancja Gładkowska.

 Woyciechowski is shown in Chopin's letters to him to be amongst the composer's favorite friends, or perhaps a lover:

 As always, even now, I carry your letters with me.
 How blissful it will be for me, having gone beyond the city walls in May, thinking about my approaching journey, to pull out a letter of yours and assure myself sincerely that you love me, or at least to gaze at the hand and the writing of him, whom only I am able to love!